Abigale666/PRNet/README.md

 ## 2. How to use?

 PRNet can be run on Windows, Linux, or MacOS.
-And a GPU should be in your machine, if not, use Google Colaboratory GPUs for free.
+And a GPU should be available on your machine, if not, use Google Colaboratory GPUs for free.
-(a lot of helper videos on [our YouTube channel!](https://www.youtube.com/playlist?list=PLjpMSEOb9vRFwwgIkLLN1NmJxFprkO_zi)).
+(a lot of helper videos on [YouTube](https://www.youtube.com/watch?v=GooQPDMH2Ukhttps://www.youtube.com/watch?v=PjTPyHBbPNEhttps://www.youtube.com/watch?v=Y8C1yP8pEgY)).

 ### Step 1: You need to have Python virtual environment installed